vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ## Individual reward metrics

-Individual reward metrics are scoped by [`reward type`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).
+Individual reward metrics are scoped by [`recurring transfer`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).

-Therefore a party may be in scope for the same reward type multiple times but no more than once per market per epoch.
+Therefore a party may be in scope for the same reward type multiple times per epoch.
-Metrics will be calculated at the end of every epoch, for every eligible party, in each market for each reward type.
+Metrics will be calculated at the end of every epoch, for every eligible party, in each market, for each recurring transfer.
 Metrics only need to be calculated where the [market, reward type] reward account has a non-zero balance of at least one asset.

 Reward metrics will be calculated once for each party/market combination in the reward metric asset which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
 This is the original precision for the metric source data.

+For each reward metric an individual must meet the [staking requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) **AND** [notional time-weighted average position requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts)) set in the recurring transfer.
+If they do not then their reward metric is set to `0`.

 ### Fee-based reward metrics